Skip to main content

 Documentation

-Clinicians inserting or removing IUC should document the procedure and consultation in line with local policy and protocol and notify (where applicable and with consent) other relevant healthcare providers (e.g. primary care) of the type of device, date of insertion and recommended duration of use.
+Clinicians inserting or removing Cu-IUDs should document the procedure and consultation in line with local policy and protocol and notify (where applicable and with consent) other relevant healthcare providers (e.g. primary care) of the type of device, date of insertion and recommended duration of use.

 Advice and Aftercare following insertion

-In addition to seeking review if there are concerns when they check their threads, individuals should be advised to seek urgent review if they have:
+Individuals should be advised to seek urgent review if they have:

 • Symptoms of pelvic infection (e.g. change in vaginal discharge, pelvic pain and intermenstrual/ postcoital bleeding)